josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 But it gets even murkier from there, as the Foundation is maybe (or maybe not) WordPress.org?
 And either way, the Foundation is apparently three people, and Matt Mullenweg is not only one of them, he appears to be _the only active one_!

 Of the other two board members, one is a blogger whose company Matt bought out, and who apparently is no longer in the industry.
-The other is—surprise!—a Partner and Managing Director at a private equity firm (not to mention a failed Republican politician).
+The other is apparently a Partner and Managing Director at—surprise!—_a private equity firm_ (not to mention a twice-failed Republican politician).

-Wait...isn't private equity running things bad, Matt?
+Wait...isn't private equity bad?
+I guess not if it's on Matt's side.
+(For the record, Matt and his companies are tied up in private equity in other more substantial ways than this.)

 <CalloutPlusQuote>